 Financial Agreement in Contemplation of De Facto Relationship

-Pursuant to s 90UB of the Family Law Act 1975 (Cth), if two people are contemplating entering into a de facto relationship with each other and those people make a written agreement about how all or any of their property or financial resources are to be divided upon their separation, then they have made a Financial Agreement.
+Under s 90UB of the Family Law Act 1975, if two people are contemplating entering into a de facto relationship with each other and those people make a written agreement about how all or any of their property or financial resources are to be divided upon their separation, then they have made a financial agreement.

-Further, If both parties to the relationship agree that they intend to be married, it is possible for the Financial Agreement to be drafted pursuant to both s 90UB (in contemplation of a de facto relationship) and s 90B (in contemplation of marriage).
-This way you do not have to pay a second visit to your solicitor and go through the process again, unless you have acquired significant assets or there has been a significant change of circumstances and you agree to terminate the Agreement, vary the terms of the Agreement and execute a Financial Agreement pursuant to section 90B.
+Further, If both parties to the relationship agree that they intend to be married, it is possible for the agreement to be drafted under both s 90UB (in contemplation of a de facto relationship) and s 90B (in contemplation of marriage).
+This way you do not have to pay a second visit to your solicitor and go through the process again, unless you have acquired significant assets or there has been a significant change of circumstances and you agree to terminate the agreement or vary its terms.

-In order for a Financial Agreement to be binding, it must comply with equitable contractual principles and sections 90KA and 90UN of the Family Law Act.
-Further it must comply with section 90G and/or section 90UJ of the Act which states that:
+For a financial agreement to be binding, it must comply with equitable contractual principles and sections 90KA and 90UN of the Act.
+Further it must comply with section 90G and/or section 90UJ of the Act which state that:

-- The parties must have had legal advice in relation to the advantages and disadvantages to that party of making the Agreement;
+- the parties must have had legal advice about the advantages and disadvantages to that party of making the agreement;

 WHERE TO NEXT?